fabiokung/skynet/README.md

-SkyNet
+SKYNET
 ======

 SkyNet is a general-purpose nuclear reaction network for nuclear astrophysics applications.

-SkyNet is available on github: https://bitbucket.org/jlippuner/skynet
+SkyNet is available at https://bitbucket.org/jlippuner/skynet

 The original author and primary maintainer of SkyNet is Jonas Lippuner (jonas@lippuner.ca).
 Luke Roberts (robertsl@nscl.msu.edu) has made